The Millennial Impact on Consumer Investment

 Millennial preferences have spurred innovation, new models and new brands across the retail and consumer products sector.
 Wise investors and operators are keeping a close eye on millennial and emerging Gen Z trends.
 These groups are aligning with brands and companies that have aspire to meet or are already fulfilling their emerging customers’ unique needs.
 We expect experience, convenience and health and wellness-focused brands that appeal to Millennials to continue to excel while accelerated investment in such leading companies will drive ever higher valuations.

-- Millennial preferences have spurred innovation, new models and new brands across the retail and consumer products sector.
+Lincoln International's Consumer Group looks into how millennial preferences have spurred innovation, new models and new brands across the retail and consumer products sector.